yenpraja610/json-study/README.md

 ## Objectives

-By the end of this, students should be able to:
+By the end of this, developers should be able to:

 -   Explain why JSON is preferable to HTML or XML for sending data
 -   Name three constraints of JSON over JavaScript object literals